Geometry Module#

 |

 The minimum required absolute overlap.
-Defaults to None, meaning any overlap is sufficient. |
+The overlap must be strictly greater than this value.
+Defaults to 0. |

 |